Websites & Language Layers

 In Dynamicweb 9, sitemap.xml is html encoded - this is more in line with current SEO practices.

-The website Ecommerce settings (Figure 14.1) allow you to configure a number of essential parameters when working with Dynamicweb Ecommerce on your website.
+The website Ecommerce settings (Figure 14.1) allow you to define Ecommerce context values for a website.

 - None means the setting is not set (no state selected) - in practice, this is equivalent to selecting Yes explicitly.